pasin-k/tooth-1d/readme.md

 `python train.py --config ./cfg/1d_tooth.config`

-We have multiple mode available.
+There are four mode available during training.
-1. Standard: Standard way, train once.
+1. Single: Standard way, train once.
 2. K-fold: Use this if you select k_fold option in previous step.
 Will run multiple time for k-fold cross validation.
 3. Hyperparameter search run: Multiple runs with different hyperparameter each time using Scikit-opimize library
 4. Grid search: Hyperparameter search same as above but using grid-search approach

 Our training process uses `tf.Estimator` API for doing all the training/evaluation process.
 If you are not familiar with this API, you can lookup [Here](https://www.tensorflow.org/guide/estimator)

-### Hyperparameters
+### Hyperparameters and Configurations
 Hyperparameters and other parameters configs used for `train.py` can be found in `/cfg` folder and is needed to be parsed.
 Hyperparameter such as input directory, batch_size, steps, etc.